GLOBAL MARKETS-Stocks pull back further from record highs

 central bank meetings.

-than a month.
-It hit a six-week low under pressure from the
+a month.
+It hit a six-week low under pressure from the imminent

 The MSCI All Country World equity index